zxeenu/heavy-telegram-bot/README.md

 ## Project Overview

-This repository contains the core infrastructure and microservices for an event-driven Telegram bot ecosystem.
+This repository contains the core infrastructure and microservices for an event-driven Telegram user-bot ecosystem.
 The project is intentionally overengineered — an experiment in distributed systems and event choreography using modern tooling.

+⚠️ This project logs in as a user account using MTProto.
+Be aware that using userbots may violate Telegram’s terms of service.
+Use responsibly and at your own risk.

 ## Getting Started